gonzalolater/Vote-in-BC-with-SC/README.md

 # Vote-in-BC-with-SC
+Vote in BlockChain with SmartContract.

-A smart contract to make a votationg.
+A smart contract to make a votationg

 ![image](https://user-images.githubusercontent.com/42863568/214154225-2835f30f-b567-4af7-9108-dc68a7dd0d18.png)